 You can be awake or asleep during the procedure, depending on the specifics of your case.
 Either way, you'll get medicine so you don't feel pain.

 Open surgery.
 Your surgeon makes a cut above the bone on the side of your elbow.
-Then she removes the damaged piece of tendon and reattaches the healthy part back to the bone.
+Then they remove the damaged piece of tendon and reattaches the healthy part back to the bone.
 The doctor might also remove a tiny piece of bone in your elbow to improve blood flow and help the area heal faster.

 Arthroscopic surgery.
 During this procedure, the surgeon makes a few tiny cuts in the skin over your elbow.
 Very small instruments and a camera go into the holes.
 The surgeon removes the damaged parts of your tendon.